Comparative psychology: Human–animal relationships

 The New York Times ran an article that showed the psychological benefits of animals, more specifically of children with their pets.
-It's been proven that having a pet does in fact improve kids' social skills.
+It has been proven that having a pet does in fact improve kids' social skills.
 In the article, Dr. Sue Doescher, a psychologist involved in the study, stated, "It made the children more cooperative and sharing."
 It was also shown that these kids were more confident with themselves and able to be more empathic with other children.

 Furthermore, in an edition of Social Science and Medicine it was stated, "A random survey of 339 residents from Perth, Western Australia were selected from three suburbs and interviewed by telephone.
 Pet ownership was found to be positively associated with some forms of social contact and interaction, and with perceptions of neighborhood friendliness.
 After adjustment for demographic variables, pet owners scored higher on social capital and civic engagement scales."
 Results like these let us know that owning a pet provides opportunities for neighborly interaction, among many other chances for socialization among people.